Same Day Hay Fever Treatment in Birmingham

 ✘ Not suitable for everyone – caution in people with diabetes, osteoporosis, or glaucoma, Pregnant or Breast feeding.

-Clinic Location: Highfield House, 2 Highfield Road, Edgbaston, Birmingham, B15 3ED
+Highfield Clinic Location: Highfield Clinic, 2 Highfield Road, Edgbaston, Birmingham, B15 3ED

 Scroll to Top